-The new CUBRIC facility will feature four MRI laboratories, with a combination of equipment which will make it a unique facility in Europe.
+The new CUBRIC facility features four MRI laboratories, with a combination of equipment which will make it a unique facility in Europe.

-Each MRI suite will feature advanced physiological monitoring, facilities for the administration of gasses and high-spec stimulus delivery equipment.
+Each MRI suite features advanced physiological monitoring, facilities for the administration of gasses and high-spec stimulus delivery equipment.
 The Microstructure and Ultra-High Field suites will also contain cutting-edge motion and artefact correction equipment.
 This facility is made possible through the support of the EPSRC & The Wolfson Foundation.

 National Microstructure Imaging Facility

 Featuring a Siemens 3 Tesla CONNECTOM system – the only one of its kind in Europe and only the second such system in the world.
-This advanced system will feature 300 mT/m gradient coils which are typically 6 times stronger than those found in conventional MR systems.
-This will allow researchers to probe tissue microstructure to much finer detail.
+This advanced system features 300 mT/m gradient coils which are typically 6 times stronger than those found in conventional MR systems.
+This allows researchers to probe tissue microstructure to much finer detail.

-The Microstructure lab will also be equipped with a field camera for characterisation of the gradient waveforms to correct the acquisition trajectory, and optical tracking system for the realtime measurement and prospective correction of participant motion.
+The Microstructure lab is also equipped with a field camera for characterisation of the gradient waveforms to correct the acquisition trajectory, and optical tracking system for the realtime measurement and prospective correction of participant motion.

 Ultra-High Field MRI Laboratory

-The Ultra-High field lab will house a Siemens 7 Tesla MAGNETOM system, based on an Agilent 7T/830 actively shielded magnet.
-The system will be equipped with 70 mT/m gradients, Siemens’ parallel transmit technology (pTx Step 2.3), and will have multi-nuclear capability to take full advantage of the high field strength.
+The Ultra-High field lab houses a Siemens 7 Tesla MAGNETOM system, based on an Agilent 7T/830 actively shielded magnet.
+The system is equipped with 70 mT/m gradients, Siemens’ parallel transmit technology (pTx Step 2.3), and has multi-nuclear capability to take full advantage of the high field strength.

-The ultra-high field lab will also feature a Skope field camera and a participant motion tracking system.
+The ultra-high field lab also features a Skope field camera and a participant motion tracking system.